ElektroStudios/MouseLock-GUI-A-mouse-locker/README.md

 The main idea behind the development of this program was to lock the mouse pointer when playing old video games that didn't lock the mouse and that caused problems.

+You may find different needs to lock the mouse.

+This is a very old project, with ugly source-code, and probably I will not renew it.

 ## 👌 Features

  - Automatically locks the mouse when MouseLock program runs.